belcour/blog/_drafts/2016-08-25-siggraph-course-part1.markdown

 <canvas id="draw_cov_brdf-gl" style="position:absolute;left:335px;top:26px;width:243px;height:243px;background-color:#FFF;border:0px"></canvas>
 <object type="image/svg+xml" data="{{ site.url | append: site.baseurl }}/data/svg/cov_brdf.svg" width="600px" id="draw_cov_brdf-cv" style="position:absolute;top:0px;left:0px;"></object></div><br />
 <div>BRDF exponent: 100 <input style="vertical-align: middle;" type="range" min="100" max="1000" value="1000" step="5" onchange="drawBRDF(this.value)" /> 1000</div>
-<div style="width:600px;"><em><a name="figure4">Fig.4 -</a> The BRDF operator.
+<div style="width:600px;"><em>The BRDF operator.
 In this case, we use as input a tight Gaussian cone light.
 The light's cone is blurred by the BRDF.
 Using the cursor, you can vary the phong exponent from 100 to 1000 and see the blurring effect.</em></div>
 </center><br />

 This operator describes the integral product of the incoming local radiance with the BRDF.
 For an isotropic BRDF model, it is possible to express the outgoing radiance using a convolutive form: